 - Make sure that when you get to the area where the edges meet, that the unstitched canvas is inside the stitched canvas.
 Later you will sew up this edge.

 - Once one end has been completed, repeat the process with the other end.
 Try to have the threads covering the ring be as smooth as possible.

 - Pick the neater of the two ends to be the top.
 Now it’s time to add ribbons to the bottom.
-Cut 12-18 inches lengths from the ribbon threads you used.
+Cut 12-18 inches lengths from the ribbon threads you used or use others that coordinate.
 You can use as many or as few ribbons as you like.
 Thread your needle with a ribbon, but don’t tie the end.
 Bring your needle from the inside to the outside, over a thread and back inside.
 Do not pull too hard, leave a long tail and unthread your needle as soon as you can.
 Now you have two long ends.
 Pull one end or the other to make them even and tie a knot.
 This will secure the streamers.

 - I used one thread at a time when I was making the streamers and tried to space them evenly around the ornament.
 Continue adding streamers until you think you have enough.
 Trim them to an even length at least 6 inches long.